 - Involve them in your usual routine to make the day more interesting and to teach them to help without really thinking about it.

-TIP: Find my Master List of Free Kids Activities here.
+TIP: Find my Master List of Free Kids Activities, which may also be useful.